 These are just a few ideas to ponder as you decide whether or not a blog needs its own Page.
-Both of my websites have blogs, and each of those blogs have their own Facebook Business Pages.
+Both of my websites have blogs, and each of those blogs has its own Facebook Business Page.
 I find that my readers like a more interactive outlet beyond the old-school commenting feature on blog posts.
 They also enjoy seeing daily, causal updates that speak directly from me to them as individuals.

 Could your blog, or the one you manage, also benefit from having a Facebook Business Page?